antjes88/Learning-Spark/RetailSales/README.md

 ### EDW - Data Model
 The conceptual data model for the EDW is as depicted on the picture below.

-The Date dimension is created one-off with the next CLASS
+The Date dimension is created one-off with the object **DateDimensionBuilder** found at _src/main/scala/date/DateDimensionBuilder_

 ## How to execute the code
+Talk here about ApiFake.

-### Pipeline
+### Pipelines
-DATE DIMENSION PIPELINE TALK A BIT ABOUT IT
+The Data Processing Layer is composed of the next pipelines:
+- EPOS family:
+  - **Mat Pipeline:** it is to populate data provided by the data broker MAT as indicated on the section _Source Data_.
+  The pipeline code can be found on _class MatPipeline_().
+The entry point to this pipeline is
+  - **asdasd**
+- Date Pipeline:

+## Test Environment